rutgerblom/SDDC.Lab/README.md

 * Modify **config.yml** and **licenses.yml** according to your needs and your environment

-* Create the Software Library directory structure:
+* Create the Software Library directory structure using:
   * sudo ansible-playbook utils/util_CreateSoftwareDir.yml

 * Add installation media to the corresponding directories in the Software Library (/Software)

 ## Usage

-To deploy an SDDC Pod:
+To deploy a Pod:
 1. Generate a Pod configuration with:
 **ansible-playbook playbooks/createPodConfig.yml**